 Applications for in-year admissions should be made to the Local Authority.
-If more applications are received than there are places available, applications will be ranked by the governing body in accordance with the admissions/over subscription criteria as outlined above.
+If more applications are received than there are places available, applications will be ranked by the admissions authority inaccordance with the admissions/over subscription criteria as outlined above.
 Applicants will be notified of the outcomes by the School.